 - If you’re eligible to enter Hong Kong, all travellers are required to take a mandatory medical coronavirus test and a compulsory quarantine

-- Travellers from the UK and other specified high risk places, will need to provide evidence of a negative test result for COVID-19 taken no more than 72 hours prior to their departure, and quarantine in a hotel for 14 days on arrival at their own expense.
-The NHS testing service should not be used to obtain a test in order to facilitate travel to another country.
-Private tests should be arranged.
+- Travellers from the UK and other specified high risk places, will need to provide evidence of a negative test result for COVID-19 taken no more than 72 hours prior to their departure, and quarantine in a hotel for 14 days on arrival at your own expense.

 - Transit services at Hong Kong International Airport has resumed for passengers who can be checked through from port of origin to final destination

 See Entry requirements for more information before you plan to travel.

 Advice from the Hong Kong Economic & Trade Office is to remind Hong Kong students returning to Hong Kong to follow all guidelines found on Hong Kong’s coronavirus website:

 https://www.coronavirus.gov.hk/eng/high-risk-places.html, to ensure all required documentation such as test result certificate, proof of the lab/clinic, hotel booking etc is obtained in advance before boarding planes.

 If boarding students display COVID-19 symptoms whilst at school

 AEGIS accredited guardianship organisations follow Public Health England and government guidance: